 The seller should hold the paperwork to help you satisfy questions on most of the above.
 Ideally the seller will have all the original manuals and paperwork from the day it was purchased, both keys and the ‘red’ key, MOT paperwork (if it’s older than 3 years old) and all servicing paperwork.

-If a seller is selling a bike with just a log book and next-to-no paperwork, this should be a huge alarm signal, so before you HPI check a bike, check with the seller and ask for pictures of all the paperwork.
+If a seller is selling a bike with just a log book and next-to-no paperwork, this should be a huge alarm signal.
+There’s a high chance a bike like this has been cloned.
+So before you HPI check a bike, check with the seller and ask for pictures of all the paperwork.
 It could save you a wasted journey.